bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Apply other nodes configuration
 ===============================

-Applying configuration on other nodes is simple.
+Now that all the nodes have an operating system installed and running, applying configuration on these nodes is simple.

 Ensure first you can ssh passwordless on each of the freshly deployed nodes.
 If yes, copy example playbooks: